Enabling more inclusive healthcare: Four market approaches to LGBTQ+ digital health

 White Space for LGBTQ+ Digital Health Innovation

-Even with growing activity in the marketplace, we’re watching five big areas of white space for meaningful LGBTQ+ digital health innovation:
+Even with growing activity in the marketplace, we’re watching six big areas of white space for meaningful LGBTQ+ digital health innovation:

 - Beyond specialty care.
-Of the 21 LGBTQ+ digital health startups we’re tracking, seven support reproductive health or family building, seven address mental health, and four focus on gender-affirming processes.
+Of the 22 LGBTQ+ digital health startups we’re tracking, eight address mental health, seven support reproductive health or family building, and four focus on gender-affirming processes.
 But LGBTQ+ folks need and deserve specialized support across all healthcare touchpoints, including preventative screenings, primary care, and chronic care management.
 In just one example, LGBT HealthLink reports that LGBTQ+ populations are at a higher risk for certain cancers, but are less likely to receive preventative cancer care.

 - LGBTQ+ care across all age groups.
 LGBTQ+ individuals have unique health needs across their lifetimes, but they’re especially overlooked in adolescence and older age.
 Research on LGBTQ+ youth indicates that LGBTQ+ children are coming out at much younger ages than prior generations, and we see opportunities for startups to follow in Brightline’s footsteps and work with families who are learning how best to affirm and support LGBTQ+ family members.
 On the other end of the age spectrum, LGBTQ+ older adults (50+) are more likely to live alone and less likely to have children than non-LGBTQ+ older adults.
 We’re keeping an eye out for agingtech companies providing products and services that are inclusive of LGBTQ+ seniors’ living situations and caregiving needs.